Have you ever wondered what is the difference between canned coconut milk and a carton of coconut milk?

 Canned Coconut Milk

-Canned coconut milk comes in two main varieties: lite and full-fat.
+Canned coconut milk comes in two main varieties: light (often spelled lite) and full-fat.
 Each type has a different ratio of fat-to-water content, lite containing the most water.
 Before opening the cans, coconut milk should be shaken due to natural separation.
 In order to properly blend the product before using, a vigorous shake should do the trick.

-Canned coconut milk also comes in the form of coconut cream with 100% fat content.
+Canned coconut milk also comes in the form of coconut cream with 100 percent fat content.
 Coconut cream is typically used in desserts or other high-fat recipes.
 Typically, if a recipe is calling for ‘coconut milk’ and does not specify, you can safely assume it means full-fat coconut milk.

 Some brands add extra preservatives or stabilizers such as guar gum in order to keep the product emulsified and consistent from can to can.
 To some, these preservatives can cause digestive issues, and to others BPA used in some canning processes is another concern.